discretize/discretize-guides/builds/elementalist/weaver/index.md

 - <Skill name="Ring of Fire"/> -> <Skill name="Cauterizing Strike"/> -> <Skill name="Fire Grab"/>

-When there is a lot of adds around and you have to time to hit both burst skills within <Effect name="exposed"/>/phase time.
+When there are a lot of adds around and you have to time to hit both burst skills within <Effect name="exposed"/>/phase time.
 That option gives additional <Trait name="persisting flames"/> stacks before burst.

 ### **Other**
 - Try to finish your auto-attack chains (<Skill name="Fire Attunement" disableText/>/<Skill name="Searing Slash" disableText/> and <Skill name="Air Attunement" disableText/>/<Skill name="Call Lightning" profession="elementalist" disableText/>).